Alexandra Rovirosa

 Beyond the stage, Kai has appeared in several local short films and is an accomplished songwriter, vocalist, and musician.
 He performs with the alternative music group Spectrum and the sea shanty comedy act Riders on the Sea, where his creative versatility continues to thrive.

-As Cultural Director of A Place For Us Productions, Kai helps shape the soul of the company through his leadership, performances, and dedication to a culture of artistry, belonging, and mentorship.
-He also forges vital connections with sponsors, local businesses, and community members, and plays a key role in developing original musicals as a composer, lyricist, and producer—guiding new works from vision to reality with care and creative excellence.
+As Artistic Director of A Place For Us Productions, Kai helps shape the soul of the company through his leadership, performances, and dedication to a culture of artistry, belonging, and mentorship.
+In addition to his work directing, producing, and performing, he also forges vital connections with sponsors, local businesses, and community members.
+He plays a key role in developing original musicals as a composer, lyricist, and producer—guiding new works from vision to reality with care and creative excellence.